Looking For A Beach in Maui?

 There’s even a region on the beach named ‘Baby Beach’ due to a big reef on Baldwin’s Western tip that provides a shallow and sheltered pool that’s perfect for the little ones to frolic in.
 It’s also closed to one of Maui’s best restaurants, Mama’s Fish House.

 No kids?
 No worries.
 Baldwin Beach boasts fantastic surfing conditions and dreamy sunsets too.
 Whether you want to relax and soak up the rays for the day watching the on-duty lifeguards, or you’d like to combine Baldwin Beach into a coastal walk, there’s plenty of ways to enjoy this stunning stretch of sand.
+Behind Baldwin Beach is one of the most prestigious communities in all of Maui, Spreckelsville.
+The homes and lots in Spreckelsville are stunning.

 Afterward, head to the local boutiques and restaurants for a spot of shopping and to fill your stomach after a hard day of relaxing.